Bio-Prime/documentation/docs/index.md

 * Dashboard, the main page showing primer data
 * Orders, where recent and pending orders can be viewed
-* History, which shows a timeline of all changes made by the users (view limited only to specific users)
+* History, which shows a timeline of all changes made by the users (view limited only to specific users, described in the User Access Control section)

 ![menu1](./menu1.png)